mchmarny/dapr-demos/autoscaling-on-queue/README.md

 ## Demo

-Back in the initial terminal now, in 20-30 seconds after the `producer` starts, we should see the number of `subscriber` pods being adjusted by Keda based on the depth of the `metric` queue:
+Back in the initial terminal now, some 20-30 seconds after the `producer` starts, you should see the number of `subscriber` pods being adjusted by Keda based on the number of the `metric` topic:

 ```shell
 NAME                                      READY   STATUS    RESTARTS   AGE